finbourne/lusid-sdk-python/sdk/docs/ComplexMarketDataApi.md

 # **list_complex_market_data**
 > ResourceListOfListComplexMarketDataWithMetaDataResponse list_complex_market_data(as_at=as_at)

-[EXPERIMENTAL] ListComplexMarketData: List the set of ComplexMarketData
+ListComplexMarketData: List the set of ComplexMarketData

 List the set of ComplexMarketData at the specified date/time,  along with the scope the data was stored in and its identifier in that scope.